 What is Sexual Assault?

 Definition: Sexual Assault is an act of VIOLENCE, POWER, and CONTROL in which one person forces or manipulates another person into unwanted sexual behavior.
-This includes:

 - Exposure to inappropriate materials (pornographic pictures or videos, flashing, or exhibitionism)